oasis-editorial-resources/editorial-resources-admin/README.md

-# OASIS Editorial Resources project
+# OASIS Editorial Resources Administrative information

 The OASIS Editorial Resources project, along with the companion Kavi group, is a central location to support member collaboration on development of editorial resources and improvements.
 The project will serve as a locus for developing assets that help OASIS technical community members - editors, open source developers, chairs, tc. - work effectively within the OASIS model.

-See also the Editorial Resources Group at https://www.oasis-open.org/committees/oasis-ed-resc/.
+See also the Editorial Resources Group at http://lists.oasis-open.org/committees/editorial-resources-admin.
 Any OASIS member is welcome to join this group.

 ----
 ## Resources for editors